Mark Pryor: Early life and education

 Pryor was born on January 10, 1963, in Fayetteville, Arkansas, to the future state First Lady Barbara Jean (Lunsford) and future Governor and U.S. Senator David Hampton Pryor, then a state representative.
 He attended Little Rock Central High School until his father was elected to the United States Senate in 1979, after which he attended Walt Whitman High School in Maryland until graduating in 1981.

 He graduated from the University of Arkansas in 1985 with a Bachelor of Arts degree in history and went on to receive his Juris Doctor from the university's law school in 1988.
 During his time in college, he was a member of the Sigma Alpha Epsilon fraternity.

 Early career

 Prior to entering politics, Pryor worked as a private practice attorney focusing on civil litigation.

 Arkansas House of Representatives

 He was a member of the Arkansas House of Representatives from 1991 to 1995.

 Arkansas Attorney General

 In 1994, he ran for Arkansas Attorney General, challenging incumbent Winston Bryant in the Democratic primary.
 Pryor lost 58% to 42%.
-In 1998, he ran for the same position again and became the Democratic Party nominee.
+In 1998, he ran for the same position again after Bryant retired to run for the U.S. Senate, and became the Democratic Party nominee.
 He defeated Republican nominee Betty Dicky, the Redfield City Attorney, 59% to 41%.
 He won all but four counties in the state: Benton, Boone, Marion, and Baxter.
 He was also delegate to the Democratic National Convention in 2000.